MinghanChu/MinghanChu.github.io/_projects/1_project.md

 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/SD7003Model.png" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    The development of the SD7003 model.
 </div>

-You can also put regular text between your rows of images.
+Simulation of SD7003 airfoil using the same code and transition model, comparison with our test data and/or literature.
-Say you wanted to write a little bit about your project before you posted the rest of the images.
+ Comparison of location and size of LSB, laminar to turbulence transition, and other related parameters with literature.
-You describe how you toiled, sweated, *bled* for your project, and then... you reveal its glory in the next row of images.
+ Use of OpenFOAM in conjunction with Wei et al transition model for flat plate, results validated

 <div class="row justify-content-sm-center">